pabloariel01/node.js-tutorials/ts design patters/theory.md

     strategy create a bunch of algorithms and make them interchangable
     observer: allow define a subscription mechanism to notify changes to multiple objects
-    command: define an object that will recive commands queue  and then execute them
+    command: define an object that will recive commands queue  and then execute them template : inheritance to delegate implementation responsability to subclasses. allows to alter the class flow by start()
+    state: manage statas